catseye/tideay/README.markdown

 -------

 *   Smaller font.
+*   Notebook's tab pane (on the left) has a fixed with.
+Long filenames will not expand it and ruin the 80-column width of the editor pane.
+*   Height of each label in the tab pane is smaller.
+*   Only the basename (not the directory name) of the file is displayed in the label.
 *   Assumes any file with `python` in its first line is Python (this is a bit of a hack, and hashbang-sniffing will improve in the future.)
 *   No tooltips (they don't show up on hover for me anyway.)
 Controls are